 In Nigeria, GCA is supporting the World Bank's \$500 million Livestock Productivity Resilience Support project.
-The investment project's goal is to improve the productivity of the livestock value chain for over 1.4 million people to mitigate key drivers of farmer-herder conflicts in selected states in Nigeria.
-The project is achieving these outcomes by increasing livestock productivity, improving food and nutrition security, encouraging income growth, and building social cohesion among communal groups.
-These measures will help ensure greater livestock resilience and minimize environmental degradation and emissions from the sector.
+The investment project's goal is to improve the productivity of the livestock value chain for over 1.4 million people to mitigate the causes of farmer-herder conflicts in selected states in Nigeria.
+The project is increasing livestock productivity, improving food and nutrition security, encouraging income growth, and building social cohesion among communal groups.
+This boosts livestock resilience and helps to minimize environmental degradation and emissions .

-GCA is providing technical assistance to ensure the investment incorporates climate risk considerations and relevant digital solutions for adaptation in the livestock chain in Nigeria.
-GCA is conducting climate risk assessments to promote an understanding of the enabling environment and its capacity for adaptation so that interventions are well-targeted and contribute to the overall resilience and food security of the local population.
+GCA is providing technical assistance to ensure the investment takes climate change into account by incorporating digital tools for adaptation into the livestock chain in Nigeria.
+GCA is conducting climate risk assessments so that interventions are well-targeted and contribute to the overall resilienceand food security of the population.
 GCA is using the AAAP Smallholder Adaptation Accelerator, an analytical tool to help influence decision-making around adaptation, to integrate digital climate services into the investment project.